Diversity is in our DNA

-Proudly Anglican, All Saints’ College is non-selective, diversity is in our DNA - diversity of our students’ gender, abilities, culture, faith, interests and pathways.
-The College strives to reflect the diversity of the wider community in which our students will eventually be collaborating, creating and problem-solving and, as a result, we are proud of our ‘grounded’ graduates who, rather than a sense of entitlement, demonstrate in myriad ways their sense of responsibility to their communities.
+Proudly Anglican, All Saints’ College is non-selective - diversity is in our DNA - diversity of our students’ gender, abilities, culture, faith, interests and pathways.
+Our College strives to reflect the diversity of the wider community in which our students will eventually be collaborating, creating and problem-solving and, as a result, we are proud of our ‘grounded’ graduates who, rather than a sense of entitlement, demonstrate in myriad ways their sense of responsibility to their communities.

 Further enriching our young people’s toolkit of future-focused skills is The Agency, an employment agency run specifically for ASC students.
-Providing highly-valued experience and learning opportunities, The Agency sees our students to use their skills and passions for the betterment of our community, whether that be by taking on a role as a Graphic Designer, Tech Coach, Book Reviewer and so on.
+Providing highly-valued experience and learning opportunities, The Agency enables our students to use their skills and passions for the benefit of our community, whether that be by taking on a role as a Graphic Designer, Commissioned Artist, Tech Coach, or Book Reviewer – the possibilities are endless.

 This approach to education prioritises students’ agency and passion, empowering our young people to be architects of their own learning while striving to build mastery in their chosen pursuits.

 Underpinning this approach is Djoowak: The Beyond Boundaries Institute (BBI).
-Launched in 2018, BBI comprises a team of College staff who, along with our students, work with leaders from business, industry and community partners in ensuring the relevance and currency of an ASC education.
+Launched in 2018, BBI comprises a team of College staff who, along with our students, work with leaders from business, industry and community partners in ensuring the relevance and currency of an All Saints’ education.